microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-events.md

 ## Inbound Events
 Events in the context of the Virtual Assistant enable the client application hosting the assistant (in a web-browser or on a device such as a car or speaker) to exchange information about the user (location, timezone, etc.) or the device (turned on, cruise control enabled, navigation destination changed, etc.).

-These events are then processed by the Virtual Assistant which can react immediately (for example to suggest a task that could be completed along a route or provide a summary of the day ahead when the engine is turned on) or store the information in a user state store for use by the assistant or a skill in the future.
+These events are then processed by the Virtual Assistant which can react immediately (e.g. to suggest a task that could be completed along a route or provide a summary of the day ahead when the engine is turned on) or store the information in a user state store for use by the assistant or a skill in the future.

 At the time of writing the following events are supported out of the box and persist values into a User State concept.
 These are used by the Skills currently in-place.